ttnnijmegen/domoticahass/README.md

     reset

-## Step 2a - Configure the network settings by USB
+## Step 2a - Configure the network settings by USB (MacOS)

 Flash usb and make a CONFIG partition

 On terminal on MacOS this can be done by typing in the following code: diskutil eraseDisk FAT32 CONFIG <yourdisk>

-On Windows this van be done via Putty by tying in the following code:
-...... {E}

-You can also use the diskutility (MacOS) or .... {E} on Windows
+You can also use the diskutility.

 Make a folder on this disk called network and within this folder a file called my-network